 How Much Does Auto Insurance Cost?

-The average cost of an insurance premium is around $1,555 per year, though everyone pays a different rate based on where they live, their age and driving history.
+According to 2021 data from Bankrate.com, the average cost of an insurance premium is around $1,674 per year for full coverage, though everyone pays a different rate based on where they live, their age and driving history.
 Nailing down exactly how much you’ll pay is easier said than done.
 Each company will have its own algorithm for calculating premiums, so your best bet is to compare quotes as often as you can.
 Car insurance premiums vary are based on a number of factors, including:

 - The state you live in